Lancia Aurelia B20S GT

 The B20 also took part in several editions of the "most beautiful race in the world", the 1000 Miglia.
 Its direct rivals included the Alfa Romeo 1900 Sprint, the Fiat 8V Zagato, the Bristol 401 and the Aston Martin DB2.
 The Aurelia was the first Lancia model to achieve remarkable success in international motor sport, establishing a formidable reputation in road and track racing.

 Today, the Lancia Aurelia B20 remains a quintessential GT car that has retained its classic and timeless appeal.

 This Aurelia passed through the KCA workshops of Giancarlo Cappa, the legendary master of Lancia restoration, in 1980, as the plaque on the front grille demonstrates.

-The lead seals around the steering column show that this Aurelia has already participated twice in the 1000 Miglia, in 1980 and 1981 respectively.
+The lead seals around the steering column show that this Aurelia has already participated twice in the Vermicino-Rocca di Papa in 1980 and 1981 respectively.
 This Lancia is therefore eligible for this very exclusive rally and for most historic events such as the Mille Miglia.